Are Energy Bars High In Fiber?

 Certain ingredients tend to add more fiber to energy bars.

-See also The Best Protein Bars For Post-Workout Recovery
+See also The Role Of Protein Bars In Muscle Building And Recovery

 High-Fiber Ingredients